SkrideOne/cx/rust_docs/channels_handbook.md

 ## Conclusion

 Channels are fundamental to safe concurrency in Rust.
-Nightly 1.90 introduces experimental MPMC channels (`std::sync::mpmc`).
-For typical patterns (producer–consumer, pipelines, worker pools), select the implementation that matches your performance and complexity needs: `mpsc` for simplicity, MPMC or Crossbeam for multi-consumer or high throughput, and Tokio channels for async tasks.
+Nightly 1.91 continues to experiment with MPMC channels (`std::sync::mpmc`) while leaving them unstable for now.
+For typical patterns (producer–consumer, pipelines, worker pools), select the implementation that matches your performance and complexity needs: `mpsc` for simplicity, MPMC or Crossbeam for multi‑consumer or high throughput, and Tokio channels for async tasks.
 Use bounded channels for backpressure, handle errors explicitly, and drop senders/receivers for graceful shutdown.
-For advanced cases (broadcast, watch, one‑shot, low‑traffic or high‑throughput), leverage specialized channels, pre‑allocate/batch messages, and avoid spin-lock channels in idle scenarios.
-Following these best practices will help you build high-quality, performant concurrent code in 2025 and beyond.
+For advanced cases (broadcast, watch, one‑shot, low‑traffic or high‑throughput), leverage specialized channels, pre‑allocate/batch messages, and avoid spin‑lock channels in idle scenarios.
+Following these best practices will help you build high‑quality, performant concurrent code in 2025 and beyond.